MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-online-retirement.md

 - [Teams deployment and upgrade documentation](upgrade-start-here.md) – Free technical guidance for IT administrators.

-- [Teams upgrade planning workshops](./upgrade-workshops-landing-page.yml) – Free interactive upgrade planning workshops, where you’ll receive guidance, best practices and resources designed to help you plan and implement your upgrade to Teams.
+- [Teams upgrade planning workshops](./upgrade-workshops-landing-page.yml) – Free interactive upgrade planning workshops, where you’ll receive guidance, best practices, and resources designed to help you plan and implement your upgrade to Teams.

-- [Assisted upgrades from Skype for Business Online to Microsoft Teams](upgrade-assisted.md) – Automated program that assists you with the technical steps of upgrading Skype for Business Online users to Teams.
+- [Assisted upgrades from Skype for Business Online to Microsoft Teams](upgrade-assisted.md) – Automated program that assists you with upgrading Skype for Business Online users to Teams.

 - [FastTrack for Microsoft 365](https://www.microsoft.com/fasttrack/microsoft-365) – Teams deployment assistance available for qualifying plans.

 - [Teams live training](./instructor-led-training-teams-landing-page.yml) – Free online training classes designed to get your organization up and running with Teams.

-- [Teams Chalk Talks](./chalk-talks-landing-page.yml) – Free online workshops for IT pros and decision makers sharing best practices for some of the most popular and compelling scenarios in Teams.
+- [Teams Chalk Talks](./chalk-talks-landing-page.yml) – Free online workshops for IT pros and decision makers that describe best practices for key scenarios in Teams.

 - [Microsoft Partners](https://www.microsoft.com/solution-providers/home) – Microsoft solution providers can help you take full advantage of Teams.

-- [Microsoft Teams blog](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/bg-p/MicrosoftTeamsBlog) – Get the latest Teams news covering new features, adoption and usage resources, Teams devices, and integration with other business productivity applications.
+- [Microsoft Teams blog](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/bg-p/MicrosoftTeamsBlog) – Get the latest Teams news covering new features, adoption and usage resources, Teams devices, and integration with other business applications.

 If you’re a current Skype for Business Online customer, start planning your upgrade to Teams today.
 We’re excited for you to experience its powerful communication and collaboration capabilities, and we’re committed to helping along the way.